 “Oh great – I don’t have to pay you for ruining my life.
 Thanks so Goddamn much!" he said as he started to move towards me with his left fist clenched.
 His grandmother knocked the phone out of his other hand.

 “What the fu—” he started to say.

-Just then, she started to pull books off the shelves that lined my office, and they fell to his feet.
+Just then, Ella started to pull books off the shelves that lined my office, and they fell to his feet.
 It stopped him in his tracks.
 Both he and I looked startled.
 I didn't think the old ghost was capable of what she was doing, but her anger gave her the ability to move objects.

 “YOUNG FOOL!” she shouted, and I could tell by his sudden reaction that he heard it as well.

 "I don't know how you are doing this – but I'm not impressed.
 Probably some springs on the bookcase.
 I'm not one of your rubes.
 Stop it now!"
-Andrew rebuked trying not to show his fear.
+Andrew shouted trying not to show his fear.

 "YOU ARE TOO PROUD – THIS WOMAN TRIES TO HELP, AND YOU MOCK HER.
 I LOVED YOU ANDY, AND THIS IS MY THANKS?
 GO TO YOUR MOTHER AND TELL HER YOU LOVE HER!" his grandmother bellowed.
 All her fury she felt at her son was manifesting towards her grandson.

 "You must think I'm pretty stupid.
 This is all a lie – to trick me, but I must admit your production values are pretty good," Andrew started to laugh in a weird high-pitched tone.
-He began to walk over the books toward me – his face flushed with rage.
+He began to walk over the books toward me, his face flushed with rage.
 Just then, I heard the door to my outer office open.

 "Hey babe, you want to get some lunch?" my husband Jess asked.
-Just then, he saw Andrew sauntering up to me, his hands opening and closing and the frightened look on my face.
+Just then, he saw Andrew sauntering up to me, his hands opening and closing, and the frightened look on my face.

 “Sophia, what the hell?”